Understanding Varicose Veins -- Symptoms

 Symptoms of varicose veins include:

-- Prominent dark blue blood vessels, especially in the thigh and calf
+- Prominent dark purple or blue blood vessels, visible on the thigh and calf

-- Aching, tender, heavy, or sore legs, often accompanied by swelling in the ankles or feet after standing for any length of time
+- Aching, tender, heavy, or sore legs, often accompanied by swelling in the ankles or feet after standing for a prolonged length of time

 Call Your Doctor About Varicose Veins If:

-- Swelling becomes incapacitating, or the skin over your varicose veins becomes flaky, ulcerated, discolored, or prone to bleeding -- you could be developing stasis dermatitis.
-You may want to have the veins removed to avoid further discomfort and prevent potentially more serious circulatory problems.
+- Symptoms becomes incapacitating, or the skin over your varicose veins becomes flaky, ulcerated, discolored, or prone to bleeding -- you could be developing stasis dermatitis.
+If left untreated, stasis dermatitis can lead to skin infections and chronic leg ulcers.

 - You have red, warm, and tender varicose veins.
 This may be a sign of phlebitis, which is caused by a blood clot in the vein.

 - You have injured a varicose vein.
 Control the resulting burst of blood with direct compression and leg elevation.
-Have your veins evaluated by a vein specialist as this is a serious complication.
+Have your veins evaluated by a vein specialist as this can be a potentially serious complication.